More about Planswell

 Which is better, stocks, bonds, or mutual funds?

-Depends on what you’re looking for.
-If you want the highest possible return on investment, stocks are the way to go.
 If you want the safest possible home for your money, government-issued bonds are probably the way to go.
-Mutual funds tend to fall somewhere in the middle, though money market funds, a type of mutual fund, is often considered to be the safest investment overall.
+Mutual funds tend to fall somewhere in the middle.
+Money market funds, however, are often the safest investment overall.

 Are mutual funds safer than stocks and bonds?